TestTakerRepo/RedOwl/README.md

 Ben Fisher Recruiting Exam Branch
 =================================

+To: Code cleanup required.
+    Looking to implement movieRater in constant time without too much messy control flow(had time constraints as currently still employed).
-Cleanup required.
-I aim to implement a UI as per the creative challenge below but traveling over the weekend for Mother's Day.
+    Implement a UI as per the creative challenge below but traveling over the weekend for Mother's Day.
+Will do on Sunday night!

 RedOwl Recruiting Exam